sof202/ChromOptimise/documentation/docs/ChromOptimise/SLURM-Workload-Manager-Information.md

 matter.
 One may want to implement artificial maximum wall times regardless as some programs can take a long time to finish and cause too much memory pile up (resulting in a crash).

-## `module purge` and `module load`

-In most scripts you will see lines: `module purge` and `module load`.
-This is due to the large quantity of software on the
-HPC systems here at UoE.
-These commands are a part of the 'Modules' tool and help with compatability between different programs.
-The setup file in the home directory of the repository gives one the option to remove all such lines (reccomended).